15 best to do in Sidmouth, Devon in 2023

 There are also vintage Barbie dolls and board games!

-Another great walk on this list, but upping the ante to a challenging level (maybe even strenuous depending on your fitness level), the South West Coast Path walk to Seaton (which goes via Branscombe and Beer if you fancy a shorter trek) is an impressive 10.3 miles.
+Another great walk on this list, but upping the ante to a strenuous level, the South West Coast Path walk to Seaton (which goes via Branscombe and Beer if you fancy a shorter trek) is an impressive 10.3 miles.

 Hiking on the coastal path is one of the best things to do in Devon, so don’t miss this hike for epic views!